-

 • Classify substances according to toxicological classification systems (e.g. CLP in Europe, GHS internationally).

-Methodology and conduct of the trial
+Methodology and procedure of the trial

 • Expected results : determination of the cutaneous LD50 and classification of the substance.